Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <ul>
 <li>

 The controlling expression is false when a `while` loop terminates.
-Thus, when a loop controlled by the expression `1 > 0` terminates. `i` must be less than or equal to 0.
+Thus, when a loop controlled by the expression `i > 0` terminates. `i` must be less than or equal to 0.
 (Otherwise, we'd still be executing the loop!)

 </li>
 <li>